sbt/browse/README.md

 _NOTE: This project is UNSUPPORTED.
 It's been forked into sbt organization just to do the minimal maintenance required by sbt project.
-If you would like to take over the ownership of sxr, please contact [Josh Suereth](mailto:joshua.suereth@typesafe.com)._
+If you would like to take over the ownership of sxr, please contact [sbt-dev list](https://groups.google.com/forum/#!forum/sbt-dev)._

 Browsable Scala source code in HTML with: